Marianne des Français series

-Marianne des Français (Marianne of the French) is a definitive stamp series issued in France since 10 January 2005.
+Marianne des Français (Marianne of the French) is a definitive stamp series.
+It has been issued in France since 10 January 2005.
 It was designed by Thierry Lamouche and engraved by Claude Jumelet.

 Description

 The stamp represents Marianne, allegory of the French Republic, wearing as usual a tricolor cockade, and the Phrygian cap.
 She is depicted as emerging from a plant (see the two leaves on the bottom), smelling the air.
 Two birds flies in the sky.
 Doing this picture, Lamouche respected the terms of the national competition : Marianne and the environment.

 Lamouche's original project was coloured on a white background.
 The stamp is white on a one-coloured background to help postmen and users to recognize the different denomination.

 The competition

 Around 50 000 designs were received by the French Post.
 One hundred were selected by regional juries.
 Early 2004, people can vote for their most preferred projects.
 The ten more popular were shown on the front of the Palais Bourbon during Summer 2004.

 Among these ten, President Jacques Chirac finally chose Thierry Lamouche's design.
 The first day of issue took place 8 January 2005 in the Palais Bourbon and in each départemental prefecture in the country.